josecyc/neurosleeve/demo/README.md

 Device used: OpenBCI Ganglion

-Setting up the OpenBCI GUI for streaming
+Setting up the OpenBCI GUI for streaming:

-1) Connect via bluetooth to OpenBCI Ganglion
+1) Open GUI and connect via bluetooth to OpenBCI Ganglion
 2) Start system
-3) Select networking widget
+3) Select networking widget with timeseries option and start system

 Communication parameters